Functional & Minimal Apps

 This is the epitome of a minimalist to-do list manager.
 If you require any kind of advanced task managing features this isn't for you.
 This is completely stripped down and straight to the point.
 You can add simple tasks, reminders, and a "focus timer" with most of the features manageable on one screen.
 You also have the ability to search tasks, change theme colors, and adjust simple settings like snooze time, but that's about it.
-We love it for that reason, but if you want something more advanced try Swipes.
+I love it for that reason, but if you want something more advanced try Swipes.

 This is one of the best ambient noise resources I've found for focusing or relaxing.
 It's nothing more than a handful of clean screens with subtle colors and simple icons representing the different high-quality soundtracks (cafe, train, water, wind, birds, etc.) you can choose from.
 It also allows you to mix your own sound combinations and create timers and fade outs.
 I keep this running on low in the background everyday.

 If you live in Europe and are in need of a bank take a look at N26.
 It's part of the rise of the rise of startup banks hoping to be a welcome supplement (or even replacement) to stuffy, complex, and inflexible traditional finance institutions.
 They have a gorgeous app with an intuitive interface that makes it easy to manage all of your day-to-day money needs.